50 Easy Ways to Get Out of Your Comfort Zone

 Small Things to Do to Leave Your Comfort Zone & Build Confidence

-But six months ago, I noticed an unfortunate occurrence within myself.
+About six months ago, I noticed an unfortunate occurrence within myself.

 I felt stuck.

-Due to having kids, a pandemic, or just being lazy, I realized that I was rarely getting out of my comfort zone anymore.
+Due to having kids, a busy routine, or just being lazy, I realized that I was rarely getting out of my comfort zone anymore.
 Instead, I wanted to feel safe.
 So, I stayed in my house, talked to the same people, and participated in the same comfortable activities.
 Day in.
 And day out.

 Very little in my life had changed in months.